-The next contra is: Saturday, MAY 12TH.
-Jason Little, Lois Stephenson and Elaine Szymkowiak, will be calling with live acoustic string band music by the Southern Maryland Open Band Doors open at 7:00 PM; the dance begins at 7:30.
+The next contra is: Saturday, September 8th.
+We will have a caller and live acoustic string band music by the Southern Maryland Open Band.
+Doors open at 7:00 PM; the dance begins at 7:30.
 Beginners are encouraged to arrive at 7:00 for a dance workshop.
 Admission is $10 for non-SMTMD members; $6 for members.
 Band members and children 16 and under are free.

 History: Contra dancing has its roots in Western Europe, notably, the British Isles and the Brittany region of France, with a very strong current day interest in North America and the U.K. The music might be of Celtic, Appalachian, or French Canadian extraction, and while retaining strong resemblance to its roots, has taken on a life of its own in North America, with many sub genres; collectively referred to by some as Old Time.